terraware/terraware-server/README.md

 See the "Editing The Code" section below for details on how to run the server inside of IntelliJ.

 The server will listen on port 8080.
-As a demo, it will create an API client with an API key of `dummyKey`, which you can use to make API requests.

-Fetch the API schema.
+Fetch the API schema to confirm the server is up and running.
 (This doesn't require authentication.)

     curl http://localhost:8080/v3/api-docs.yaml

-Fetch the details of a sample site.

-    curl -H "Authorization: Basic $(echo -n user:dummyKey | base64)" http://localhost:8080/api/v1/site/1

 ### Viewing the API documentation